 There may be a time and this has happened where I have to have direct contact with the claims investigator at which point I work under a power of attorney signed by my client covering only the insurance claim nothing else and I have the same power the attorney does.

 When a client is using my services here’s what they get compared to a generall attorney.
-In front of us together with 30 years experience looking at the claim the same way the investigator is looking at it.
+I use the 30 years experience looking at the claim the same way the investigator is looking at it.
 Attorneys don’t have that ability.

 I know the questions they will ask of the insured in that specific claim.
 I also know the answers we will supply that they will not expect.

-All too commonly the insured ahs the attitude they have nothing to hide and all they got to do is tell the truth.
+All too commonly the insured has the attitude they have nothing to hide and all they got to do is tell the truth.
 That would be great for the perfect world.
 However you’re in a very adversarial situation with the investigator.
-The investigator wants to look good to his employer which means the more denials that he can create the better investigator that he is.
+The investigator wants to look good to his employer which means the more denials that they can create the better investigator that they are.
 So if you tell the truth that truth is going to be twisted around on you in the investigators favor.
 I simply don’t let that happen to my clients.
 Always a step ahead and always know what they’re going to do before they do it.

 An attorney may have sponsored many sworn testimony situations.
-The difference between me and them as I’ve been on a hot seat and I’ve been the one it’s been a questioned fort Collins depositions in trial testimony.
-Had I failed in my answers I wouldn’t had a career of 25 years is an expert witness.
+The difference between me and them as I’ve been on a hot seat and I’ve been the one it’s been a questioned for countless depositions and trial testimony.
+Had I failed in my answers I wouldn’t had a career of 25 years as an expert witness.